david-walters/Milestone-2/README.md

 ## Personal Overview

-From the beginning to end of this assignment, it has been a big journey for me.
+From the beginning to the end of this assignment, it has been a big journey for me.
 I started with no experience and I experienced so much in such little time.
-I came across many hurdles that I overcame through perserverance, problem solving, and research — all of it went in my favour.
+I came across many hurdles that I overcame through perserverance, problem solving, and research — all of it went in my favour as progression.

-I have so much more to learn, more experience to gain, and I can imagine that I will look back at this website one day and think "What on earth was I thinking" :joy:
+I have so much more to learn, more experience to gain, and I can imagine that I will look back at the code I have written and see that I could have done it in a much easier and efficiant way and in possibly a fraction of the time — I hope :joy:

-It has been a great experience and I'm looking forward to working on my other project assignments that I shall be uploading to my portfolio for people to see.
+This prjoect has given me a lot of love for JavaScript.
+I didn't think I'd enjoy so much.
+It also took away the intimdation of JavaScript as I orignally seen it and thought I will struggle to understand it.
+So this project has really been beneficial in many ways and I'm looking forward to dealing with it more.

 Thanks for checking this out!